seabnavin19/seabnavin19.github.io/content/_index.md

 description: The hallway smelt of boiled cabbage and old rag mats.
 ---

-Hi , I am navin a software engineer and AI engineer , I love to learn about AI and machine learning and currently I'm working as a software engineer in a japanese company
+Hi , I am navin Iam a software engineer and AI engineer , I love to learn about AI and machine learning and currently I'm working as a software engineer in a japanese company

 Previously , I have worked as a data scientist at a bank in Cambodia , which I have the opportunity to explore various tool in AI and Data science